hrgdavor/java-watch-sass/readme.md

 #The utility
 Command line utility for compiling scss files using Java with libsass binding (Linux, windows).

-Intended to work as command-line interface of a nodejs module called [node-sass](https://github.com/sass/node-sass#command-line-interface).
-This was built to learn how to use
+Intended to work as replacement for command-line interface of [node-sass](https://github.com/sass/node-sass#command-line-interface) (a nodejs module i used for sometime now).

-[libsass-maven](https://github.com/warmuuh/libsass-maven-plugin) programatically, so I can integrate scss compilation into my own Java based build process without requiring user to download nodejs or Ruby.
+This was also built for me to learn how to use [libsass-maven](https://github.com/warmuuh/libsass-maven-plugin) programatically, so I can integrate scss compilation into some of my own Java based build scripts without requiring user to download nodejs or Ruby.

 If you need a command-line tool to build scss